jackdeterman/cse15l-lab-reports/Labreport5/LabReport5.md

 ```
 <br>

+#### Full command line to trigger the buggy output:

+`./runProgram.sh largeNumbers.txt`

-Description of What to Edit to Fix the Bug:
+#### Description of What to Edit to Fix the Bug:
-In MyProgram.java, change the data type of the sum variable from int to long to handle larger sums without overflowing:
+In MyProgram.java, change the data type of the sum variable from int to long to handle larger sums without overflowing.

-java
-Copy code
-long sum = 0; // instead of int sum = 0;
-This more nuanced bug introduces the concept of integer overflow and the importance of choosing the right data type based on the expected range of values.
+# Part 2:

+I learned about vim in the second half of this quarter.
+While I was already comfortable with a lot of the programming in this class,
+I had never used vim before.
+It was fun to get used to editing files with the keyboard shortcuts in that way, although
+it was very frustrating at first.
+I can see how it's a superpower when you become good at it, so I'm going to try to work in vim
+more to get used to different methods of changing cells.